 There are many ways in which transaction data is pulled online and collated to provide Big Data analysis.

-Many platforms work to crawl product data from targeted sources that is relevant and timely.
-For a financial data platform such as Yodlee, there are multiple end sources – financial institutions, banks, trading bourses, or billing and processing solutions providers.
-The time relevance is brought about by the aggregation engine which is fine-tuned to retrieve data as per the refresh policies employed by the source institution.
+Many platforms work to crawl product data from targeted sources that are relevant and timely.
+For a financial data platform such as Yodlee, there are multiple end sources–financial institutions, banks, trading bourses, or billing and processing solutions providers.
+The time relevance is brought about by the aggregation engine, which is fine-tuned to retrieve data as per the refresh policies employed by the source institution.
 A classic example is the Mint.com website that used to employ the Yodlee platform and now uses Intuit Customer Central for their data scraping and subsequent aggregation practice.

 This helps to know what function will be the trigger for better sales.
 Google Analytics is the most popular form of website behaviour tool.
 It crawls the product data and comes up with high-quality insights on what needs to be fine-tuned to make your site better and what pointers are working in favour of your business.
 Some gems include –

 Many trade publications use data aggregation to pull in insights from transactional data.
 These sources may include banks and government.
 The insights are used to provide a personalized recommendation on daily convenience shops or restaurant, based on parameters such as the number and volume of withdrawals from a particular bank.